chembl/chemical_probes_lit/README.md

 4. Get Open Targets Evidence

     **Script:** 2_probesLit/4_get_OT_evidence.py
-    **Description:** Using PySpark, this script retrieves all existing evidence for the T-D pairs from the main Open Targets evidence dataset.
+    **Description:** This script retrieves all existing evidence for the T-D pairs from the main Open Targets evidence dataset.
     **Input:** Dataset with filtered triples from step 3 and the OT evidence dataset.
     **Output:** An intermediate file merging probe evidence with existing OT evidence (4_ner_probes_triplets_ptpairs_ev.csv).